 All three standards are backwards compatible and can be used with SD, SDHC and SDXC cards.
 The SDUC (Ultra Capacity) standard has also been available for SD cards since 2018.
 This was extended to microSD cards in 2019 and enables memory cards with 2 to 128 TB.
 For these, UHS-III would also be a rather slow data exchange.
 What is more likely to be considered here is “SD Express”, a data bus with up to 3.940 MB / s.

 We come to the HDMI connection for the output of video content, both in terms of image and sound.
 This is also not high-end in the new Apple MacBook Pro from 2021.
 Because it's just the standard HDMI 2.0.
-HDMI 2.0 supports 4K resolution up to 60 fps and data transfer of up to 18 GBit / s, but it cannot do anything with HDR.
-If you want to connect 14K screens with HDR to the new 16-inch and 8-inch MBP, you have to use the Thunderbolt 4 ports.
+HDMI 2.0 supports 4K resolution up to 60 fps as well as a data transfer of up to 18 GBit/s, but can't do anything with HDR.
+If you want to connect 14K screens with HDR to the new 16-inch and 8-inch MBP, you have to use the Thunderbolt 4 connections.

 The HDMI 2.1 standard is also not exactly new - it has been around since 2017, which is why it is surprising that Apple has not integrated it into the new laptops.
 HDMI 2.1 offers support for 8K video with up to 60 fps and 4K video with up to 120 fps, Dynamic HDR, data transmission of up to 48 Gbit / s and a VVR mode for dynamic frame rates.
 Since the new MacBook Pros with their highly efficient and powerful Apple silicon chips are aimed at pro users with the highest demands, HDMI 2.1 would actually have been expected.